About Me

-Author, school psychologist, equestrian, artist, lifelong learner — and whole-hearted believer in the power of kidlit.
+Writer, school psychologist, equestrian, artist, dog agility enthusiast, lifelong learner — and whole-hearted believer in the power of kidlit.

 Who I am and why I write